First artificial meteor shower might outshine natural 'shooting stars'

 Meteor showers produce some of the most exciting nights of the year for dedicated skywatchers, but often they're unpredictable -- and the weather doesn't always cooperate either.
-A Japanese company thinks it has the solution: its satellite-equipped to produce humanity's first-ever artificial meteor shower, which heads to orbit this week.
+A Japanese company thinks it has the solution: its satellite equipped to produce humanity's first-ever artificial meteor shower heads to orbit this week.

 That satellite launches from Japan Thursday morning (Wednesday evening, Pacific Time) and is designed to test the concept and gather data that will help develop and refine the product.
 A second satellite is already under development.